Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Results and discussion

-Before investigating the PMJ's dynamics at sub-second time scales, we present its time-averaged electrical and optical behavior in Figs.~\ref{fig:scheme}e,f.
-Fig.~\ref{fig:scheme}e shows the voltage dependence of the current across the junction, together with the light emission intensity.
-The photon count rate increases nonlinearly with voltage beyond a threshold of about 1.25~V. This threshold matches the spectral response of the silicon detector having a cut-on around this photon energy and also coincides with one of the plasmonic resonances visible in Fig.~\ref{fig:scheme}f.
-As mentioned above, even though the device is expected to behave as a double junction in series, the fact that the voltage threshold matches well with the detector quantum efficiency cut-on suggests that most of the voltage drop occurs across one of the two junctions and that light emitted through single-electron inelastic tunneling.
-We hypothesize that the other nanogap has much higher average conductance, as confirmed by the theoretical model discussed below in Fig.~\ref{fig:spcm-timeseries}, and in agreement with previous observations on similar junctions \cite{kern_electrically_2015}.
+The light emission spectrum of BPDT junctions for different d.c. bias voltages and an exposure time of 20~s is shown in Fig.~\ref{fig:scheme}e. \add{Note that there is a cut-off observed in the light emission spectrum at an energy close to the value of $e$V (V is the applied voltage), as indicated by the vertical line in Fig.~\ref{fig:scheme}e.
+This is also asserted in Fig.~\ref{fig:scheme}f, where the photon count rate increases nonlinearly beyond a threshold of about 1.25~V that matches the spectral response of the silicon detector having a cut-on around this photon energy.} While we expected the electrode-molecule-nanoparticle geometry to form two identical molecular junctions in series, the fact that the energy cut-off matches well with the applied voltage suggests that most of the voltage drops across one of the two junctions (consistent with previous observations of similar junctions \cite{kern_electrically_2015}) and the light emission happens through a single-electron inelastic tunneling process.